 There is a way to get a closed-form solution for the pmf of EV, which means that we have a way of calculating pEV(n), that is, the probability that EV equals n, for any n between 0 and 538 electoral votes.
 This in turn implies that we can calculate the probability of winning the election as follows:

 Using daily state poll data from electoral-vote.com, we calculate the probability that each candidate will win.
-We originally did this back in 2008, and then applied this to the 2012 election.
+We originally did this back in 2008 and have applied it to all elections since then.
 The methodology was also retroactively applied to the 2004 election using available state polls.
-In all three past elections, our calculation correctly predicted the winner.